tsmith512/tsmithcreative/_posts/2013-08-22-panels-page-tpl.md

+---
-# Change Page Template Based on Panels Layout
+title: Change Page Template Based on Panels Layout
+layout: post
+---

 I frequently use Panels for system pages and custom pages.
 In `page.tpl.php`, the whole Panels layout is dumped into the `$content` variable in the primary